 Their courtship is characterized by longing, admiration, anxiety (3:1-5), and—very importantly—restraint.
 “I adjure you, O daughters of Jerusalem, by the gazelles or by the does of the field, do not arouse or awaken love until it is desirable” (2:7; 3:5; 8:4).
 A garden of delights awaits them on their wedding day, but it is not to be enjoyed before then.
 The fox of premarital indulgence could spoil their vineyard (2:15).

 Lamentations’ Hebrew name is Ekah, which means “how!”
-Israel bereaved of Jerusalem and the Temple . . .
-How can this be?
+How can it be that the nation of Israel has been bereaved of Jerusalem and the Temple?
 The answer is sin!
-Israel rebelled against God and was expelled from “garden” He had given them.
+Israel rebelled against God and was expelled from the “garden” He had given them.

 Lamentations is a dirge mourning the destruction of Jerusalem in 586 BC.
 Its five chapters are each a poem based on multiples of 22, corresponding to the 22 letters of the Hebrew alphabet.
 Every chapter except chapter 5 is an acrostic.
 Each chapter also highlights a slightly different theme related to Jerusalem’s destruction.

 Lamentations is relevant for those experiencing chastisement.
 It is a reminder of sin’s certain and painful consequences.
 No one gets away with any sin!
 Second, it is a guide of how to pray during times of chastisement.
-Speaking of your pain to the Lord is permissible, but do so with a heart of genuine grief and repentance for sins committed.
-Third, Lamentations is a pointer as to where to hope in times of chastisement for sin.
-Hope in the character of the God who chastised you—He is good, merciful, compassionate, faithful, just, impartial, eternal, and sovereign.
+Speak of your pain to the Lord, but do so with a heart of genuine grief and repentance for sins committed.
+Third, Lamentations points toward where to hope in times of chastisement for sin: hope in the character of the God who chastised you—He is good, merciful, compassionate, faithful, just, impartial, eternal, and sovereign.